kuvivek/drivingTheoryInGermany/README.md

 if necessary, activate the fire alarm at the nearest emergency call station.

 439. What do you do in case of a breakdown in a tunnel?right
-❌Let the engine run by way of precaution
+❌ Let the engine run by way of precaution
 ✅ Switch on the hazard warning lights
 ✅ If possible, park the vehicle in an emergency bay
 **Comment**:  In the event of a breakdown, switch on the hazard warning lights immediately and try to reach a breakdown bay where your vehicle